sreesreejuks/fabric-patterns/patterns/latex-gen/README.md

 - **Exclude `fontspec`:** Do not use the `fontspec` package to prevent potential compilation issues, especially when not required by the document setup.

 ## Comments
 This pattern was tested on various models and demonstrates improved rendering over the original, particularly with languages that include accented characters, such as French.
-That being said, AI LaTeX generation can fail and in such case, it is worth trying both patterns.
+That being said, AI LaTeX generation can fail and in such case, it is also worth trying the original Fabric **write_latex** pattern.